alexjfisher/puppet-fme/README.markdown

 All the types autorequire the settings file.

-Here is a simple example that creates a user and uploads a workspace to a repository.
+Here is a simple example that creates a user, uploads a workspace to a repository and uploads an `fme resource`

 ```
 class {'fme::api_settings':